Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians

 So what should you do if you need to grab Rover by the collar?
 There are alternative things you can do to prevent collar sensitivity.

-- If you must crate your dog do not grab him by the collar.
-Rather toss a treat inside the crate or tell your dog to "crate up" and give a treat/stuffed Kong as a reward.
+- If you must crate your dog, do not grab him by the collar.
+Instead, toss a treat inside the crate or tell your dog to "crate up" and give a treat/stuffed Kong as a reward.

-- If you need to get your dog to give him a bath, trim his nails or engage in any other activity your dog finds unpleasant, call him to you, snap the leash on and play a game or give him a reward.
-Then after some, give him a bath/trim nails.
-You want to break up the association of collar grab=unpleasant activity.
+- If you need to get your dog to give him a bath, trim his nails or engage in any other activity your dog finds unpleasant, call him to you, snap the leash on, and play a game or give him a reward.
+Then after some time, give him a bath/trim nails.
+You want to break up the association that collar grab=unpleasant activity.
 However, make a mental note of working on making these activities more pleasant for your dog.

 - If you must leave the dog park, do not grab the collar and snap the leash on and leave.
 Rather, call your dog, snap the leash on, give a treat, play a game together, or walk in the park before heading home.